Jallianwala Bagh renovated with ‘utmost respect’, says Culture Ministry amid criticism

 “It has been restored by the Archaeological Survey of India, which is the agency that restores world heritage sites in the country,” Singh told PTI.
 “Instead of letting a derelict structure to fall, we have restored it to conserve it for posterity.”

 A crowd of thousands had gathered at Jallianwala Bagh on April 13, 1919, to peacefully protest against the arrest of two nationalist leaders.
-Hundreds of Indians were killed that day as British soldiers blocked all exits to the complex and started firing on them.
-General Reginald Dyer had ordered the soldiers not to stop firing until all their ammunition was exhausted.
+General Reginald Dyer blocked all exits to the complex and ordered British soldiers to fire at the protesters.
+Dyer had ordered the soldiers not to stop firing until all their ammunition was exhausted.

+According to the report of the Hunter Commission, set up by the British in 1920 to inquire into the killing, 1,650 rounds were fired by soldiers and 379 people had died.
+However, other accounts suggest that the toll could be much higher.

 Prime Minister Narendra Modi had inaugurated the renovated memorial on Saturday.
 He also tweeted a video of a sound and light show that has been started as part of the redevelopment.